mcspr/rpnlib/README.md

 * Unsigned integer values are represented as `rpn_uint`, can be used in operators.
 * All strings are represented as `String` (Arduino class).
 Strings in expressions are surrounded by double quotation marks.

+### Substacks

+* Keyword `[` creates a new stack, stores the current stack and replaces it with the new one
+* Keyword `]` appends current stack contents to the previous stack (staring from the bottom of the stack) and appends it's size at the top.

 ### Variables

 * All newly created variables are set to 'Null'.